Select Page

 How many people will be serving?

-We have identified a total of approximately 150 volunteer slots, between all nine (9) sites, which will be filled on a first come basis.
+We have identified a total of 150 volunteer slots, between all ten (10) sites, which will be filled on a first come basis.
 Once a site is FULL, that will be noted on the Sign-Up form.

 What should I bring and wear?